JNeuvonen/_datascience-tool/README.md

 `_datascience-tool` is a tool for simplifying common computing tasks data scientists and ML engineers perform on datasets.
 These include tasks such as combining datasets, creating row-wise aggregations, visualizing & exploring data, and removing nulls.
 This is mostly dull-to-write and repetitive code that interfaces with pandas and matplotlib.
 This routine data manipulation and visualization code is repetitive and tedious to write, and `_datascience-tool` aims to automate these common data manipulation tasks.

+So to summarize the project in one sentence: automation to routine data visualization, combining, aggeration, and column creation tasks using Pandas and Matplotlib, all managed through a sophisticated user interface.

 ### Setup